 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI)* was +7.4 in February and +11.9 in March.
-According to the SOI Phase system, the SOI is in a ‘Consistently Positive’ phase.
+The monthly value of the Southern Oscillation Index (SOI)* was -1.8 in March, falling from +10.8 in February.
+According to the SOI Phase system, the SOI is in a ‘Rapidly Falling’ phase.

-Users should also note that the SOI has low reliability as an indicator of rainfall for the autumn season.
+Whilst the map indicates a lower-than-normal probability of exceeding median rainfall across much of Queensland for the coming three-month period, the SOI is typically known to have low reliability as an indicator of rainfall for the autumn season.
 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.

 * www.longpaddock.qld.gov.au/soi/soi-data-files (monthly SOI 1887-1989 base period)